AndreiChim/IVAORO_TMS/README.md

 2. Create a new MySQL database on your server and upload the example database provided ("db.sql").

 3. Change the variables in "config.php" to suit your setup.

+4. Setup a chronjob to run "training_reminder.php" daily at 12z.
 You should be able to run the website with full functionality at this point.

-4. Modify "banner_main.jpg".
+5. Modify "banner_main.jpg".

-5. Change the information text on the homepage located in "home.php".
+6. Change the information text on the homepage located in "home.php".

-6. Change the training locations and/or training types in "request_training.php".
+7. Change the training locations and/or training types in "request_training.php".

+8. If need be, change the texts of the automated emails in "request.php", "propose_deadline.php", "training_reminder.php" and "filereport.php".

-7. You should be ready to go!
+9. You should be ready to go!
 Logs are located in the logs folder within the root of your TMS folder.